swissChili/Chai/README.md

 }
 ```

-For info on available types, visit pyqt.sourceforge.net/Docs/QScintilla2/ and
+For info on available types, visit [the QScintilla Docs](pyqt.sourceforge.net/Docs/QScintilla2/) and
 look at the available types in the classes for the default Lexers.